JPMorgan Chase & Co. Purchases 23,892 Shares of Mirum Pharmaceuticals, Inc. (NASDAQ:MIRM)

-JPMorgan Chase & Co. grew its position in shares of Mirum Pharmaceuticals, Inc. (NASDAQ:MIRM) by 148.4% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 39,997 shares of the company’s stock after purchasing an additional 23,892 shares during the quarter.
-JPMorgan Chase & Co. owned about 0.13% of Mirum Pharmaceuticals worth $691,000 as of its most recent SEC filing.
+JPMorgan Chase & Co. lifted its position in shares of Mirum Pharmaceuticals, Inc. (NASDAQ:MIRM) by 148.4% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 39,997 shares of the company’s stock after purchasing an additional 23,892 shares during the quarter.
+JPMorgan Chase & Co.’s holdings in Mirum Pharmaceuticals were worth $691,000 at the end of the most recent reporting period.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Russell Investments Group Ltd. bought a new position in Mirum Pharmaceuticals during the 2nd quarter worth approximately $44,000.
-Point72 Asset Management L.P. bought a new position in Mirum Pharmaceuticals during the 1st quarter worth approximately $99,000.
-California State Teachers Retirement System raised its holdings in Mirum Pharmaceuticals by 9.9% during the 1st quarter.
-California State Teachers Retirement System now owns 8,696 shares of the company’s stock worth $172,000 after purchasing an additional 780 shares during the last quarter.
-Ergoteles LLC bought a new position in Mirum Pharmaceuticals during the 2nd quarter worth approximately $190,000.
-Finally, Rothschild Investment Corp IL bought a new stake in shares of Mirum Pharmaceuticals in the 2nd quarter valued at $201,000.
-Hedge funds and other institutional investors own 78.51% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+Rock Springs Capital Management LP boosted its position in shares of Mirum Pharmaceuticals by 0.4% during the first quarter.
+Rock Springs Capital Management LP now owns 1,502,800 shares of the company’s stock worth $29,785,000 after purchasing an additional 6,275 shares in the last quarter.
+Geode Capital Management LLC grew its stake in Mirum Pharmaceuticals by 53.7% in the 1st quarter.
+Geode Capital Management LLC now owns 172,430 shares of the company’s stock valued at $3,417,000 after buying an additional 60,218 shares during the last quarter.
+Los Angeles Capital Management LLC grew its position in shares of Mirum Pharmaceuticals by 8.6% during the 2nd quarter.
+Los Angeles Capital Management LLC now owns 20,940 shares of the company’s stock worth $362,000 after purchasing an additional 1,666 shares in the last quarter.
+Alliancebernstein L.P. grew its position in shares of Mirum Pharmaceuticals by 12.1% during the 2nd quarter.
+Alliancebernstein L.P. now owns 16,700 shares of the company’s stock worth $289,000 after purchasing an additional 1,800 shares in the last quarter.
+Finally, Rothschild Investment Corp IL acquired a new position in shares of Mirum Pharmaceuticals during the 2nd quarter worth approximately $201,000.
+78.51% of the stock is currently owned by institutional investors.

-In other Mirum Pharmaceuticals news, CEO Christopher Peetz sold 3,672 shares of the company’s stock in a transaction dated Friday, October 1st.
+In related news, CEO Christopher Peetz sold 3,672 shares of the firm’s stock in a transaction dated Friday, October 1st.
 The shares were sold at an average price of $19.26, for a total transaction of $70,722.72.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, insider Pamela Vig sold 1,364 shares of the company’s stock in a transaction dated Friday, October 1st.
-The shares were sold at an average price of $19.26, for a total value of $26,270.64.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, insider Pamela Vig sold 1,364 shares of the firm’s stock in a transaction dated Friday, October 1st.
+The shares were sold at an average price of $19.26, for a total transaction of $26,270.64.
 The disclosure for this sale can be found here.
-Insiders sold a total of 6,610 shares of company stock worth $127,309 over the last three months.
-62.50% of the stock is owned by insiders.
+Insiders sold 6,610 shares of company stock worth $127,309 over the last ninety days.
+Insiders own 62.50% of the company’s stock.

+A number of analysts have recently weighed in on MIRM shares.
+Robert W. Baird upped their price target on shares of Mirum Pharmaceuticals from $30.00 to $34.00 and gave the stock an “outperform” rating in a report on Thursday, September 30th.
+JPMorgan Chase & Co. started coverage on shares of Mirum Pharmaceuticals in a report on Monday, September 20th.
+They set an “overweight” rating and a $30.00 price target for the company.
+Raymond James upped their price target on shares of Mirum Pharmaceuticals from $51.00 to $69.00 and gave the stock a “strong-buy” rating in a report on Thursday, September 30th.
+HC Wainwright upped their price target on shares of Mirum Pharmaceuticals from $51.00 to $64.00 and gave the stock a “buy” rating in a report on Thursday, September 30th.
+Finally, SVB Leerink increased their price objective on shares of Mirum Pharmaceuticals from $32.00 to $41.00 and gave the company an “outperform” rating in a research note on Thursday, September 30th.
+One investment analyst has rated the stock with a sell rating, four have issued a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $43.33.

 Mirum Pharmaceuticals Company Profile